Scottapotamas/xsens-mti/README.md

 MTManager was used with various output configurations to capture real packets alongside decoded reference outputs (see `/docs/mtmanager_packets.md`).
 These packets back the test-driven development approach of the library, while the [MT Low Level Documentation PDF](https://www.xsens.com/hubfs/Downloads/Manuals/MT_Low-Level_Documentation.pdf) was used as reference material.

-I've tested the library against a MTi-300 connected to a STM32F4 discovery board via RS232 transceiver.
+I've tested the library against a MTi-300 connected to a STM32F4 discovery board via RS232 transceiver, and a custom MTi-2 and STM32F4 board.

 I use this library in production with several MTi-300 units connected to a custom STM32F429 controller, also through a RS232 transceiver.

+Another user has reported success with MTi-7.

 ## What's the catch?